 National Air and Space Museum Revitalization

-Smithsonian Institution has awarded Clark, in a joint venture with Smoot Construction and Consigli Construction Company, a CMAR contract for the National Air and Space Museum Revitalization in Southwest Washington, DC.
+Clark, in a joint venture with Smoot Construction and Consigli Construction Company, is revitalizing the Smithsonian National Air and Space Museum in Southwest Washington, DC.

 Clark/Smoot/Consigli (CSC) is providing preconstruction services including budgeting, scheduling, design coordination, and detailed planning for the renovation work.
 Quinn Evans Architects is the project architect.